AVEVA/sample-adh-assets-python/README.md

 The sample is configured using the file [appsettings.placeholder.json](appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-AVEVA Data Hub is secured by obtaining tokens from its identity endpoint.
+CONNECT data services is secured by obtaining tokens from its identity endpoint.
 Client credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
 You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your ADH tenant.

 ```json
 {